docker/docs/docker-for-azure/deploy.md

 ## Connecting to your Windows worker nodes using RDP

 The Windows worker nodes have RDP enabled.
 RDP access is not possible to the worker nodes from the public Internet.
-To access the worker nodes using RDP, you will need to first connect to a manager node (see above) over `ssh`, establish a SSH tunnel and then use RDP to connect to the worker node over the SSH tunnel.
+To access the worker nodes using RDP, you need to first connect to a manager node (see above) over `ssh`, establish a SSH tunnel and then use RDP to connect to the worker node over the SSH tunnel.

 To get started, first login to a manager node and determine the private IP address of the Windows worker VM: